keithrbennett/life_game_viewer/README.md

 [SampleLifeModel] [6] implementation with your own.
-Your model will need to respond appropriately to the SampleLifeModel's public method names, because they are called by the viewer, but you can implement them any way you want, even using the MyLifeModel as a minimal adapter to a completely different design.
+Your model will need to respond appropriately to the SampleLifeModel's public method names, because they are called by the viewer, but you can implement them any way you want, even using your MyLifeModel as a minimal adapter to a completely different design.
 (To take this to the extreme, the model could even be implemented in Java, with a thin JRuby adapter around it; or, as a RESTful web service in any arbitrary language with the adapter making calls to it.)

-A [MyLifeModel] [7] skeleton file is provided in the lib/model directory as a convenient starting point for you.
+A [MyLifeModel] [7] skeleton file is provided in the lib/life_game_viewer/model directory as a convenient starting point for you.
 You can copy this file into your own working area.

 In your program, all you would need to do is to require life_game_viewer